(For the 2016-17 academic year)

-1. Unless otherwise indicated, all merit scholarships are offered on a competitive basis to qualified full-time domestic freshmen admitted to the Columbus campus for autumn semester and:
+- Are awarded on a competitive basis to domestic freshmen admitted to the Columbus campus for autumn semester.

-- are renewable annually for a maximum of eight semesters (or the equivalent) of full-time undergraduate enrollment, provided the recipient maintains a 3.2 or higher GPA (earned by no later than the end of the second year).
+- Are renewable for up to eight semesters of full-time enrollment, provided the recipient maintains a 3.2 or higher GPA (earned by no later than the end of the second year).

 Requires additional application

-The university offers hundreds of special-eligibility scholarships with a wide variety of eligibility criteria.
-To apply each year, file the FAFSA and complete the Application for Special Scholarships by the priority date of February 15.
+The university offers several thousand special-eligibility scholarships with a wide variety of eligibility criteria.
+File the FAFSA and complete the Application for Special Scholarships by February 15 for priority consideration.
+The 2016–2017 special scholarships application opens in August 2015.

 Regional campus/ATI scholarships